aosabook/500lines/pedometer/chapter.md

 => "1 hr, 59 min, 59 sec"
 ~~~~~~~

-The final method, limit_1000, simply takes a series of data, and returns the first 1000 points.
+The final method, limit_1000, takes a series of data, and returns the first 1000 points.
 We'll see this used in another view shortly.

 Back to the trials view.
 The trials view renders an error if one exists, renders summary.erb with all trials to present the table of trial data, and then creates the input form for user and device info.